graezykev/normalise-your-git-commit-and-push/steps.md

 npm run lint
 ```

-it will show some errors
+This will cause some errors:

 ```console
 /workspaces/normalise-your-git-commit-and-push (main) $ npm run lint